kobirhumayun/finance_management/docs/development.md

 # Development Workflow

 This guide outlines the day-to-day practices for contributing to the Finance Management application.
-Pair this reference with the environment variable examples in `client/.env.example` and `server/.env.example` when configuring your workspace.
+Pair this reference with the environment variable examples in `client/.env.example`, `server/.env.example`, and the shared Compose presets under `env/dev.env.example` when configuring your workspace.

 ## 1. Prerequisites